2i2c-org/docs/admin/environment/update-community-image.md

 (customize-image:test-hub)=
 #### Test the custom image with a 2i2c hub

-1. When the GitHub actions have completed, you can check your image is updated on quay.io by navigating to a URL of the form `https://quay.io/repository/<username>/<quay-repo-name>`, e.g. https://quay.io/repository/jnywong/jupyter-scipy-xarray, and then clicking on the {icon}`fa6-solid:tags` Tags sub-menu to view a list of image versions.
+1. When the GitHub actions have completed, you can check your image is updated on quay.io by navigating to a URL of the form `https://quay.io/repository/<username>/<quay-repo-name>`, e.g. https://quay.io/repository/jnywong/jupyter-scipy-xarray, and then clicking on the {icon}`fa6-solid:tags` {gui}`Tags` sub-menu to view a list of image versions.
 The full image tag is of the form

    ```
    <registry>/<username>/<repo_name>:<git-commit-hash>